 New COVID-19 Red Cross Telecross REDi Service activated for our most vulnerable

-Vulnerable South Australians can opt to receive a free, daily potentially life-saving phone call checking on their welfare in response to COVID-19 by registering for the Red Cross Telecross REDi service.
+Vulnerable South Australians can opt to receive a free, daily potentially life-saving phone call checking on their welfare by registering for the Red Cross Telecross REDi service.

-The new, extended service is targeted to older South Australians, people living with disability, those experiencing mental illness, people recovering from an illness or accident or anyone with an ongoing health condition who are self-isolating.
+People who live alone, are older, frail, live with disability, experiencing mental illness, are recovering from an illness or accident or anyone with an ongoing health condition are encouraged to register by calling 1800 188 071 or by email at register.redcross.org.au.

 Training Modules for Aged Care workers

-Five modules are available for completion as part of the Department of Health’s eLearning program for Aged Care workers.
+Five modules are available for completion as part of the Department of Health and Aged Care’s eLearning program for Aged Care workers.
 The training includes Personal Safety, Families and Visitors, Outbreak Management and PPE.

 Covid – 19 Advice for Older people including Retirement Villages and Residential Care Facilities